Explore our resources on the process of organisation design and the approach of organisation development

-If your organisation has been severely impacted by coronavirus you may be looking at cost-saving options and trying to avoid or reduce redundancies.
+If your organisation has been severely impacted by the ongoing effects of the pandemic you may be looking at cost-saving options and trying to avoid or reduce redundancies.

 Before dismissing employees, first look at any and all outsourcing arrangements you currently have in place; reducing your commitments in this area can help you save jobs amongst your workforce and retain staff so that when things pick up again you can respond quickly.

 Here are our top tips to reduce your external commitments with outsourcing partners.

 Understand the financial commitments.
 Arm yourself with information and pin down exactly how much you are spending, and with which outsourced partners, so that you can easily identify where you can potentially make the most efficient savings.
 Expending time and effort reducing commitment where spend is low may not be efficient; if you need to act quickly, identify where to focus your attentions to have the most impact.